SACHSTech/processing-cpt-cavan-solo/README.md

 Birds are the second obstacle type that appear in the game.
 They spawn near the top of the map at a random x and y value.
 Their velocity changes rapidly at a random value so their movement is extremely unpredictable.
 When they go offscreen they return to the top which gives the player some breathing room.
 If you hit one of these they won't despawn and you will lose health.

 ### Gas
 When you accelerate using the 'a' button you will lose gas.
-When you release the gas button you lose 3 gas and when holding it you lose 1 gas every interval.
-This makes tapping the 'a' key once to dodge an obstacle less gass efficient.
-Once gas runs out you have to refill, which makes you lose 60 distance.
-When using gas you can't lose health.
-Yes you can have negative distance.
+When you release the gas button you lose 10 gas and when holding it you lose 20 gas every interval.
+You automatically get gas every second with no limit.

 ### Trail
 When you click anywhere on the screen while the game is running you can turn your car trail off and on.
 It automatically starts on but when you click the screen the trail turns off as the trail may be found annoying to some players.